 THE HISTORY OF VIOLENCE AS A PUBLIC HEALTH ISSUE, National Center for Injury Prevention and Control, Atlanta, GA.

-MAKING THE CONNECTION: DOMESTIC VIOLENCE AND PUBLIC HEALTH, Linda Chamberlain, Futures Without Violence, San Francisco, CA.
+MAKING THE CONNECTION: INTIMATE PARTNER VIOLENCE AND PUBLIC HEALTH (a series of Powerpoint slide presentations), Linda Chamberlain, Futures Without Violence, San Francisco, CA: second edition 2010.

 PREVENT Violence FOR BETTER PUBLIC HEALTH, Urban Networks to Increase Thriving Youth through Violence Prevention, Oakland, CA: January 2011.

 PREVENTING Violence: ROLES FOR PUBLIC HEALTH AGENCIES, Safe States, Atlanta, GA: October 2011.
-Executive Summaries: national, state and local public health agencies.
+See executive summaries: national, state and local public health agencies.

-PROJECT CONNECT: A COORDINATED PUBLIC HEALTH INITIATIVE TO PREVENT VIOLENCE AGAINST WOMEN, the Office on Women's Health, in partnership with Futures Without Violence, Washington, DC: January 2013.
+PROJECT CONNECT: A COORDINATED PUBLIC HEALTH INITIATIVE TO PREVENT VIOLENCE AGAINST WOMEN, Office on Women's Health, in partnership Futures Without Violence, Washington, DC: January 2013.